JakeHub852/bootdev-progress/progress-log.md

 - Good example of raising exceptions in **``purchase-item``** in code-snippets.
 - Going over some python basics now.
 Adding all numbers within a range.
 Finding the minimum number.
 Sorting using the type() function.
 - Trying to figure out this problem on factorials but don't know how to get 0! = 1.
+- Figured out what I was doing wrong.
+Need to initialize result variable at 1 (the base for factorials) not 0.